MultiverseLearningProducts/JSE-U4-Async-Activities/README.md

 ## Package Structure

 ### com.example.contracts (Exported)
-Contains interface definitions that define contracts:
+Contains interface definitions with modern Java features:
-- **Describable**: Interface for objects that can be described
+- **Describable**: Interface with default and static methods

 ### com.example.model (Exported)
 Contains all data model classes that are part of the public API: